erkearney/Aeryck/posts/Data_visualization/Data_Visualization:_Matplotlib_Customization.md

 So there is no need to 'pull apart' the data into separate lists for data and labels.

-It's also worth mentioning that matplot lib contains a large number of 'pre-built' styles, so if you want your plot to stand out, but also don't want to spend time tweaking all the details, you can try one of those!
+It's also worth mentioning that matplotlib contains a large number of 'pre-built' styles, so if you want your plot to stand out, but also don't want to spend time tweaking all the details, you can try one of those!
 It's as simple as running